-- (f) Mitigate any adverse noise impacts from the adjacent A2. - 3.
-Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide a comprehensive, coordinated and multi-scale sustainable urban drainage network which makes use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Incorporate opportunities identified within the Local Character Area H4: Nackington Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal; - (d) Retain, enhance and incorporate existing features within the site such as field patterns, hedgerows, trees and shelterbelts into the development, where possible; - (e) Provide a sensitive and visually integrated edge with the surrounding rural area, with open space, hedgerow and tree planting to soften edges and provide a transition to the wider landscape; - (f) Protect and enhance the ancient woodland and priority habitats, and include measures to strengthen connectivity to Larkey Valley Wood, an SSSI and local nature reserve containing ancient woodland; - (g) Provide some amount of natural and semi-natural open space to the western part of the site to provide a landscape buffer to the ancient woodland at Larkey Valley Wood; - (h) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with Ancient Woodland and Priority Habitats;
+(g) Mitigate any adverse noise impacts from the adjacent A2.

+- (a) Provide a comprehensive, coordinated and multi-scale sustainable urban drainage network which makes use of the existing topography and natural features of the site where appropriate; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Assess the site's potential to be functionally linked land for golden plover, in line with Policy DS17; - (d) Incorporate opportunities identified within the Local Character Area H4: Nackington Farmlands set out in Canterbury Landscape Character and Biodiversity Appraisal; - (e) Retain, enhance and incorporate existing features within the site such as field patterns, hedgerows, trees and shelterbelts into the development, where possible; - (f) Provide a sensitive and visually integrated edge with the surrounding rural area, with open space, hedgerow and tree planting to soften edges and provide a transition to the wider landscape; - (g) Protect and enhance the ancient woodland and priority habitats, and include measures to strengthen connectivity to Larkey Valley Wood, a SSSI and Local Nature Reserve containing ancient woodland;

-- Preserve and enhance views towards the City and World Heritage Site with provision of viewing corridors from open space and PRoWs crossing the site; and - (j) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the walking, cycling and PRoW network provides multiple benefits such as being designed as part of ecological corridors.
+- (h) Provide natural and semi-natural open space to the western part of the site to provide a landscape buffer to the ancient woodland at Larkey Valley Wood; - Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape, including with ancient woodland and priority habitats; - (j) Preserve and enhance views towards the City and World Heritage Site with provision of viewing corridors from open space and PRoWs crossing the site; and - (k) Conserve or enhance the PRoW network across the site ensuring key views from the network are protected and that the walking, cycling and PRoW network provides multiple benefits such as being designed as part of ecological corridors.

-- (a) Provide safe and convenient pedestrian and cycle connectivity including: - New and improved cycle connections to A28 Wincheap and Great Stour Way via Hollow Lane, Birch Road and Victoria Road; - New and improved cycle connections to city centre, the wider Cockering Farm development and Site C6; - (iii) New and improved walking and cycling connections to school locations, both within the site and surrounding communities; - (iv) New and improved walking and cycling connections to the wider countryside to the south and east including to Larkey Valley Woods; and - (v) Improvements to the PRoW network crossing and around the site as required. - (b) Provide improvements to Canterbury East station to include facilities for cycle parking and passenger flows;
+- (a) Provide safe and convenient pedestrian and cycle connectivity including: - New and improved cycle connections to A28 Wincheap and Great Stour Way via Hollow Lane, Birch Road and Victoria Road; - (ii) New and improved cycle connections to city centre, Site 11 in Policy CF1 and Site C6;

-- (c) Provide good public transport facilities through the site with a new bus route connecting residential areas and the community hub to adjacent local areas and the city centre; - (d) Provide primary vehicle access to the site through the provision of a South West Canterbury Link Road connecting Site 11 (Policy SP3), in the Canterbury District Local Plan (2017), and Site C6; - (e) Provide a transport assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars; - (f) Provide improvements to New House Lane, including footways and crossings as appropriate; and - (g) Provide a proportionate contribution to the A2 junction improvements contained within Site C6.
+- (iii) New and improved walking and cycling connections to school locations, both within the site and surrounding communities; - (iv) New and improved walking and cycling connections to the wider countryside to the south and east including to Larkey Valley Woods; and - (v) Improvements to the PRoW network crossing and around the site as required. - (b) Provide improvements to Canterbury East station to include facilities for cycle parking and passenger flows; - (c) Provide good public transport facilities through the site with a new bus route connecting residential areas and the community hub to adjacent local areas and the city centre; - (d) Provide primary vehicle access to the site through the provision of a South West Canterbury Link Road connecting Site 11 (Policy CF1), and Site C6; - (e) Provide a Transport Assessment to demonstrate the connectivity of the site with the existing highway network, any necessary mitigation and measures to minimise the need for use of private cars; and

+(f) Provide improvements to New House Lane, including footways and crossings as appropriate.